phattdoan/w205-exercise_1/README.md

 ## Phase 2:
-### EDA questions
-- What is the distribution of "Hospital overall rating" in the hospital.csv?

 ### Exploring the dataset:
 `select hospital_type, count(*) from hospitals group by hospital_type;` `select state, count(*) from hospitals where hospital_type like '%Acute%'